 A lot of people call these Elephant Ears, but in the European baking world they will always be known as Palmiers.

-I make these distinctive French cookies with the same handmade puff pastry dough that is used in our croissants.
+I make these distinctive French cookies with handmade puff pastry dough.
 Palmiers take four days to make, because the dough needs to be folded, then rested, then folded again.
-The dough is then sliced, covered in sugar, and baked to a golden brown.
+The dough is then sliced, covered in sugar and baked to a golden brown.

 Each Palmier has 1,024 folds of dough.
 They're sweet and crunchy on the outside, soft and moist in the middle.
 A wonderful accompaniment to tea or coffee and a delicious gift for your favorite cookie lover.